Evil awaits us all in the dark shadows before twilight, pray, it never finds you.

 His smile grew while he continued his cautious yet unrelenting advance.
 The ghoul understood my handicap of fear, which intensified moment by moment as I blindly searched for the door's knob.

 With a jerk, the door fell away from my back, and as I dropped to the kitchen floor, I heard a voice.
 "Thomas?
 Brother?
 Are you well?
 Please, let me help you to your feet."
 My brother's touch gave me momentary comfort.

-I looked into my brother's face as he knelt over me in the threshold of the kitchen door.
+I looked into my brother's face as he knelt over me at the kitchen door threshold.
 "Please, Edward, bring me in and latch the door--quickly."

-With haste, Edward drew me into our home, then he placed a shoulder to the door as I heard the lock "click," and his breath loosened before he spoke again, "Why are you in such dread, my brother?
+With haste, Edward drew me into our home, then he placed a shoulder to the door as I heard the lock "click."
+His breath loosened before he spoke again, "Why are you in such dread, my brother?
 What evil have you escaped, coming into the sanctuary of our home?"

 "No, Edward, don't—" but I tarried too long.
-The ghoul crashed through the door as Edward turned its knob, and ripped away a fistful of Edward's throat.
-Blood gushed, and my brother slumped with a bewildered expression upon his face as he collapsed into the ghoul's arms, pushing him back through the door.
-They both toppled down the steps to where they came to rest in the yard outside.
+The ghoul crashed through the door as Edward turned its knob and ripped away a fistful of Edward's throat.
+Blood gushed, and my brother slumped with a bewildered expression as he collapsed into the ghoul's arms, pushing him back through the door.
+They toppled down the steps to where they came to rest in the yard.

 I drew an ax from beside the stove, where my brother stood it every morning after chopping kindling for our stove.
 Then I launched myself through the door to where the ghoul lay under my brother's limp corpse.
 I laughed as I drove the blade into its forehead, splitting its skull, and I watched with glee as "life" drained from its eyes.